gromnitsky/gerald-of-wales__the-conquest-of-ireland/web/main.md

 succeeded in lowering its high estate.

 <!-- 54 --> Raymond spent a short time at Limerick in well-ordering the state of the city, and having stored it
-with provisions collected from all the country round, he placed there a garrison consisting of fifty men-at- arms, two hundred horsemen, and as many archers, under the command of Milo of St. David's[^98] his cousin; and then returned triumphant into Leinster, without losing any of his troops.
+with provisions collected from all the country round, he placed there a garrison consisting of fifty men-at-arms, two hundred horsemen, and as many archers, under the command of Milo of St. David's[^98] his cousin; and then returned triumphant into Leinster, without losing any of his troops.
 But as virtue is ever exposed to the shafts of envy, Hervey de Montmaurice, who, notwithstanding his new relationship, was